-When a virtual machine is offline (powered off), Agent for ESX(i) can access the independent disks and RDMs in physical compatibility mode via ESX(i).
+When a virtual machine is offline (powered off), Agent for VMware can access the independent disks and RDMs in physical compatibility mode via ESX(i).
 Then, the agent can copy the information from them in a consistent state.
 As a result, the agent is able to back up all of the disks regardless of their mode.

-The following table shows the role which the state of a virtual machine plays on whether Agent for ESX(i) can back up a disk.
+The following table shows the role which the state of a virtual machine plays on whether Agent for VMware can back up a disk.
 The table applies to all versions of ESX(i) supported by the agent.

-VM disk modes ESX(i) machine state

-vivi disk modes Online Suspended Offline
+VM disk modes ESX(i) machine state Online Suspended Offline

 Basic virtual + + +

-Independent persistent ı +
+Independent persistent - - +

-Independent nonpersistent - +
+Independent nonpersistent - - +

 RDM in physical compatibility mode - +

 RDM in virtual compatibility mode (basic virtual) + + +

-RDM in virtual compatibility mode (independent persistent) - +
+RDM in virtual compatibility mode (independent persistent) - - +

 RDM in virtual compatibility mode (independent nonpersistent) - +